• Home

 Ruth

-The book of Ruth is a fascinating book.
+The Book of Ruth is a fascinating book.
 The story, just in a literary sense, is captivating and has been respected throughout time by believers and unbelievers alike.
-But apart from that, we the life story of this woman who is in the lineage of Jesus Christ.
-Within the story we can also see some typology that is worth noting.
-And, we can see Ruth's life typifies a normal Christian experience: she decides, serves, rests and is rewarded.
+Apart from that, we are told this woman's life story, which will later appear in the lineage of Jesus Christ.
+Ruth and Boaz would have a child named Obed, King David’s grandfather.

 While the typology shouldn't be the main focus of studying Ruth, it is certainly a fascinating part of it.
-Note the following pictures and consider them as the story develops:
+Ruth's life typifies a normal Christian experience: she decides, serves, rests, and is rewarded.
+In addition, note the following pictures and consider them as the story develops:

 • Naomi is a type of Israel.